-Primary Care Provider (PCP) - The doctor or other provider you see first for most health problems.
-In many Medicare health plans, you must see your primary care provider before you see any other health care provider.
+Primary Care Provider (PCP) - In many Medicare health plans, you must see your primary care provider before you see any other health care provider.

-Prior Authorization - For medical services it means a process where your PCP or treating provider must receive approval in advance before certain medical services will be provided or payable.
+Prior Authorization - For medical services it means a process where your treating provider must receive approval in advance before certain medical services will be provided or payable.
 Covered services that need prior authorization are marked in the Medical Benefits Chart in Chapter 4.
+In a PFFS plan, you do not need prior authorization to obtain covered medical services.
+However, you may want to check with your plan before obtaining services to confirm that the service is covered by your plan and what your costs-sharing responsibility is.